weaveworks/weave/README.md

     host1# WEAVE=$(weave launch 10.0.0.1/16 -password wEaVe)

-The same password must be specified for all weave peers; it is the a component in the creation of ephemeral session keys for connections between peers.
+The same password must be specified for all weave peers; it is a component in the creation of ephemeral session keys for connections between peers.